Salmon River Observations

 On one of the beats I used to work on there was a beautiful big pool with a reasonably shallow tail and even during daylight hours in normal of low water conditions you could often see the water displacement of salmon as they pushed upstream through this thin water.
-In the evenings during late Spring and Summer when many salmon move through the night it was easy to see the bow waves of running salmon at this particular salmon pool tail and I often used to sit with a flask of tea or something much more 'health giving' in anticipation of this visual brilliance.
+In the evenings during late Spring and Summer when many salmon move through the night it was fairly easy to see the bow waves of running salmon at this particular lovely wide thin water salmon pool tail and I often used to sit with a flask of tea or something much more 'health giving' in anticipation of this visual brilliance.

 An Evening Bow Wave Surprise

 One evening while watching the river at dusk I saw a few salmon coming right up through the centre seam of the river as they pushed on up the Tay.
 I then noticed this much bigger bow wave which was aligned more to my side of the river than where I was seeing these other bow waves.
-This bigger bow wave veered over towards me and when it got 20ft away a big dog otter head appeared before instantly vanishing out of fright.
-I really thought for a moment that a Tay 40 pounder was coming to say hello!
+This bigger bow wave veered over towards me and when it got 20ft away a big dog otter's head appeared before it instantly vanishing out of fright!
+I really thought for a moment that a Tay 40 pounder was coming to say hello to me!

 Ghillie River Observations

 As a full time career ghillie random visits to the salmon beat outside regular operating hours would on occasion catch a poacher red handed or flag up evidence that would identify the presence of poachers.
-A cigarette butt different from the brand your guest was smoking or a different boot print in the sand or silt would usually be the signs.
-More often than not a different lure on the riverbed from what your guests were fishing with would be the main sign and telling by the condition of the lure as to how recently it had been lost.
+A cigarette butt different from the brand your guest was smoking or a different boot print in the sand or silt would usually be the initial subtle signs.
+More often than not a different lure snagged on the riverbed from what your guests were fishing with would be the main sign and telling by the condition of the lure as to how recently it had been lost.

 Sunday Morning Salmon Poachers